-The European Charter for Sustainable Tourism in Protected Areas is recognised internationally as a model for sustainable tourism management.
+The European Charter for Sustainable Tourism (ECST) in Protected Areas is recognised internationally as a model for sustainable tourism management.

 Embedded in the European Charter for Sustainable Tourism in Protected Areas are these important concepts:

 - protection of the natural and cultural heritage,

 - effective partnership working,